TEF Gold Undergraduate course

 Year 1

 In your first year, you'll study the core theories of psychology, including topics like learning, social, developmental, clinical, cognitive, and physiological psychology.
-You'll also begin developing key skills, such as research methods, information technology, communication, and critical thinking, all of which are crucial for your future career.
-You’ll also study biochemistry, the human life cycle, genes, organisms and populations, all of which are crucial for your future career.
+You'll begin developing key skills such as research methods, information technology, communication, and critical thinking.
+These will form a strong foundation for your future career.
+Alongside this, you’ll explore biochemistry, the human life cycle, genes, organisms, and populations.

 Core modules